 At first, CouchDB looks like a compelling solution for the web world since it's built on top of the JSON document model and HTTP rest API interface.
 However, it lacks in security, performance, ease of use, query language, data types support, and cloud offerings when compared to MongoDB Atlas.

-The release of Atlas Device Sync closes the only gap of offline-first application development, which was a historical point in favor of CouchDB mobile sync solutions.
+Atlas Device Sync & SDKs close the only gap of offline-first application development, which was a historical point in favor of CouchDB mobile sync solutions.

-MongoDB Atlas offers you a fully featured data platform with all the benefits of MongoDB and much more including Charts, Atlas App Services, and Data Lake.
+MongoDB Atlas offers you a fully featured data platform with all the benefits of MongoDB and much more including Charts, Atlas App Services, and Data Federation.

 When it comes to general-purpose document databases, MongoDB is clearly the leader.